Diseases & Conditions

 Supportive shoes and orthotics.
 Shoes with thick soles and extra cushioning can reduce pain with standing and walking.
 As you step and your heel strikes the ground, a significant amount of tension is placed on the fascia, which causes microtrauma (tiny tears in the tissue).
 A cushioned shoe or insert reduces this tension and the microtrauma that occurs with every step.
 Soft silicone heel pads are inexpensive and work by elevating and cushioning your heel.
 Pre-made or custom orthotics (shoe inserts) are also helpful.

 Night splints.
 Most people sleep with their feet pointed down.
 This relaxes the plantar fascia and is one of the reasons for morning heel pain.
 A night splint stretches the plantar fascia while you sleep.
-Although it can be difficult to sleep with, a night splint is very effective and does not have to be used once the pain is gone.
+Although it can be difficult to get used to, a night splint is very effective at reducing heel pain from plantar fasciitis.

 Extracorporeal shockwave therapy (ESWT).
 During this procedure, high-energy shockwave impulses stimulate the healing process in damaged plantar fascia tissue.
 ESWT has not shown consistent results and, therefore, is not commonly performed.

 Gastrocnemius recession.
 This is a surgical lengthening of the calf (gastrocnemius) muscles.
-Because tight calf muscles place increased stress on the plantar fascia, this procedure is useful for patients who still have difficulty flexing their feet, despite a year of calf stretches.
+Because tight calf muscles place increased stress on the plantar fascia, this procedure is useful for patients who still have difficulty flexing their feet, despite extensive efforts at calf stretching.

 In gastrocnemius recession, one of the two muscles that make up the calf is lengthened to increase the motion of the ankle.
 The procedure can be performed with a traditional, open incision or with a smaller incision and an endoscope, an instrument that contains a small camera.
 Your doctor will discuss the procedure that best meets your needs.

-Complication rates for gastrocnemius recession are low, but can include nerve damage.
+Complication rates for gastrocnemius recession are low, but can include sural nerve damage and calf weakness.

-Recovery.
-Most patients have good results from surgery.
+Most patients have good results with surgery.
 However, because surgery can result in chronic pain and dissatisfaction, it is recommended only after all nonsurgical measures have been exhausted.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.